opensearch-project/documentation-website/_analyzers/tokenizers/simple-pattern-split.md

 # Simple pattern split tokenizer

 The `simple_pattern_split` tokenizer uses a regular expression to split text into tokens.
 The regular expression defines the pattern used to determine where to split the text.
 Any matching pattern in the text is used as a delimiter, and the text between delimiters becomes a token.
-Use this tokenizer when you want to to define delimiters and tokenize the rest of the text based on a pattern.
+Use this tokenizer when you want to define delimiters and tokenize the rest of the text based on a pattern.

 The tokenizer uses the matched parts of the input text (based on the regular expression) only as delimiters or boundaries to split the text into terms.
-The matched portions are not included as part of the resulting terms.
-For example, if the tokenizer is configured to split text on dot characters (`.`), and the input text is `one.two.three`, the generated terms are `one`, `two`, and `three`.
+The matched portions are not included in the resulting terms.
+For example, if the tokenizer is configured to split text at dot characters (`.`) and the input text is `one.two.three`, then the generated terms are `one`, `two`, and `three`.
 The dot characters themselves are not included in the resulting terms.

 ## Example usage

 The following example request creates a new index named `my_index` and configures an analyzer with a `simple_pattern_split` tokenizer.
-The tokenizer is configured to split text on hyphens:
+The tokenizer is configured to split text at hyphens:

 ```json
 PUT /my_index